NarutoScoo/EVA6/Assignments/Assignment 6/README.md

 <a name='in_exp'></a>
 ## Additional Experiment: Using Instance Normalization with L1 and L2 Regularization

-In addition to the above experiments using _Batch Normalization_, _Group Normalization_ and _Layer Normalization_, **Instance Normalization** was also tried out to see how well it stacks up against other methods.
+In addition to the above experiments using _Batch Normalization_, _Group Normalization_ and _Layer Normalization_, **Instance Normalization** was also tried out to see how well it stacks up against other methods, using the same network architecture (defined in [model.py](./model.py)).

 <div align='center'>
 <a name='in_net'></a>